-Roivant receives bad news — and so does Softbank
+Roivant receives bad news — and so does SoftBank

 Google Cloud acquires cloud identity management company Bitium

-Last month, Softbank, through its massive Vision Fund, led the single biggest private financing round for a health care company ever — funneling $1.1 billion into the drug holding outfit Roivant Sciences.
+Last month, SoftBank, through its massive Vision Fund, led the single biggest private financing round for a healthcare company ever — funneling $1.1 billion into the drug holding outfit Roivant Sciences.

 Today, the Japanese conglomerate might be regretting that decision.
-The reason: despite hundreds of millions of dollars poured into one of Roivant’s publicly traded subsidiaries — Axovant Sciences — the company just received news that its much-hyped, experimental Alzheimer’s drug, interpirdine, doesn’t work.
+The reason: despite hundreds of millions of dollars poured into one of Roivant’s publicly traded subsidiaries — Axovant Sciences — the company just received news that its much-hyped, experimental Alzheimer’s drug, interperdine, doesn’t work.

 It’s a devastating outcome for Axovant, which was taken public in 2015 in what was then the biggest biotech IPO ever in the U.S., and whose shares have plummeted nearly 75 percent today on the news.